SeismicData/asdf_validate/README.md

 1. Checks if the file exists.
 2. Checks if its an HDF5 file.
 3. Checks if the `file_format` and `file_format_version` attributes are set and correspond to expected values.
-4. It transforms the structure of the file to JSON respresentation which is then checked against a [JSON Schema](http://json-schema.org/).
+4. It transforms the structure of the file to a JSON respresentation which is then checked against a [JSON Schema](http://json-schema.org/).
 This assures a number of things:
   * The general layout and naming scheme is enforced.
   * Data spaces and data types of attributes are enforced.
   * Waveform data can only be 32/64 bit, little/big endian, IEEE floats or two's complement integers.